Queue-Fair/magento/README.md

-﻿# Queue-Fair Adapter Magento Installation Guide
+?# Queue-Fair Adapter Magento Installation Guide

 Queue-Fair can be added to any Magento installation easily in minutes.
 You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
 You should also have received our Technical Guide.

-## Client Side JavaScript Adapter
+## Client-Side JavaScript Adapter

-Most of our customers prefer to use the Client Side JavaScript Adapter, which is suitable for all sites that wish solely to protect against overload.
+Most of our customers prefer to use the Client-Side JavaScript Adapter, which is suitable for all sites that wish solely to protect against overload.

-To add the Queue-Fair Client Side JavaScript Adapter, you don't need the PHP files included in this extension.
+To add the Queue-Fair Client-Side JavaScript Adapter, you don't need the PHP files included in this extension.

 Instead, perform the following steps: